MEXT Scholarships

 Scholarships

-(*For your planning purposes, please note that successful applicants do not start study in Japan until the following year, i.e. ten to sixteen months after application.)
+(For your planning purposes, please remember that successful applicants do not start study in Japan until the following year, i.e. ten to sixteen months after application.)

-■Research Student Scholarship (for program beginning in April 2024 or September/October 2024) - APPLICATION PERIOD CLOSED
+■Research Students Scholarship (for program beginning in April 2026 or in September/October 2026) - APPLICATION PERIOD OPEN

-■Undergraduate Student Scholarship (for program beginning generally in April 2024) - APPLICATION PERIOD CLOSED
+■Undergraduate Students Scholarship (for program beginning generally in April 2026) - APPLICATION PERIOD OPEN

-■Specialized Training College Student Scholarship (for program beginning in April 2024) - APPLICATION PERIOD CLOSED
+■Specialized Training College Students Scholarship (for program beginning in April 2026) - APPLICATION PERIOD OPEN

 Application Guidelines and Forms: https://www.studyinjapan.go.jp/en/smap_stopj-applications_specialized.html